Allan MacRae

+Biography

 MacRae was born in Calumet, Michigan, the son of a Canadian-born physician who valued academic pursuits and who attended a social and intellectual club where talks were given and papers read.
 At age 16, Allan entered Occidental College, receiving a Bachelor of Arts degree in 1922 and a Master of Arts the following year.
-In 1923-24, MacRae studied under R. A. Torrey at the Bible Institute of Los Angeles.
+In 1923–24, MacRae studied under R. A. Torrey at the Bible Institute of Los Angeles.
 In 1927, he earned a Th.B. and a Master of Arts in Semitic Philology from Princeton Theological Seminary.
 Awarded a fellowship at the University of Berlin, MacRae studied Arabic, Syriac, Babylonian cuneiform, and Egyptian hieroglyphics, also becoming fluent in German as he engaged in his hobby of mountain hiking.
 During his second year at the University of Berlin, he spent four months in Palestine, meeting archaeologist Flinders Petrie and studying in the American Schools of Oriental Research under William F. Albright.
 Although MacRae intended to complete his doctoral work in Berlin, he became so involved in seminary teaching that he instead finished his PhD at the University of Pennsylvania in 1936 with a dissertation on personal names discovered in the ancient Mesopotamian city of Nuzi.

 In 1929, Princeton theologian Robert Dick Wilson invited MacRae to join him as his assistant in the Old Testament department of the newly formed Westminster Theological Seminary.
 There he and Wilson wrote a scholarly refutation of the JEDP theory of higher criticism, supporting the conservative position in the Fundamentalist–Modernist Controversy.

 In 1936, after J. Gresham Machen and other conservatives were forced to leave the PCUSA, MacRae became a founding minister of what became the Orthodox Presbyterian Church (OPC).
 Nevertheless, holding strong beliefs about premillennialism and abstinence from alcohol, MacRae joined with Harold S. Laird, Carl McIntire, Roland K. Armes, and several other conservative Presbyterians to found Faith Theological Seminary, a school intended to serve the Bible Presbyterian Church, of which MacRae became a minister.